galenlim/hackthebox-htb-writeups/magic.md

 ### Creating The Malicious Image

-With `wrjpgcom`, we can insert a php reverse shell payload into the comment field of the jpeg file.
+With `wrjpgcom`, we can insert a [php reverse shell](https://github.com/pentestmonkey/php-reverse-shell) payload into the comment field of the jpeg file.

 `wrjpgcom -comment "$(cat sorryfortheshell.php)" 5.jpeg > sorryforthis.php.jpeg`

 * The `$()` does a command substitution in bash.
-Here, it executes the command `cat sorryforthesheel.php` and replaces the `$()` expression with the stdout of the command.
+Here, it executes the command `cat sorryfortheshell.php` and replaces the `$()` expression with the stdout of the command.

 * `5.jpeg` is just an image I downloaded earlier from the website.